nextauthjs/next-auth/www/docs/configuration/options.md

 * secureCookie - Boolean.
 Uses secure prefixed cookie if true (optional)
 * cookieName - Use custom session token cookie name (optional)

+_For convenience, this helper function is also able to read and decode tokens passed in an HTTP Bearer header._

 :::note
-The helper will attempt to determine if it should use the secure prefixed cookie automatically (e.g. `true` in production, `false` in development instances) but you can set this value manually or specify the cookie name explicitly if you need to.
+The helper function will attempt to determine if it should use the secure prefixed cookie automatically (e.g. `true` in production, `false` in development instances).
+You can set either `secureCookie` explicitly or specify the cookie name explicitly if you need to.
 :::

 :::note
-The JSON Web Token is stored in the Session Token cookie – the same cookie used for database session tokens.
+The JWT is stored in the Session Token cookie, the same cookie used for tokens when using a database session.
 :::

 ---